php-pds/skeleton/README.md

 If the package provides a root-level directory for documentation files, it MUST be named `docs/`.

-### infra/

-If the package provides a php-specif settings, it MUST be placed in `infra/`.

 This publication does not otherwise define the structure and contents of the directory.